113ll3/Ibmclouddocscli/idt/commands.md

 #### `web-app-root`
 {: #web-app-root}

-* Root of the project to append to the Cloud Foundry and Kubernetes application URL.
+* Root of the project to append to the Cloud Foundry and Kubernetes app URL.
 * Usage: `ibmcloud dev view --web-app-root [root]`

 #### `ibm-cluster`